Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/MSSQL Servers.md

-- MS SQL servers are generally deployed in plenty in a Windows domain.
-- SQL Servers provide very good options for lateral movement as domain users can be mapped to database roles.
+- SQL Servers provide very good options for _lateral movement_ as domain users can be mapped to database roles.
 - For MSSQL and PowerShell hackery, lets use [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL)

 #### Enumeration